-VetLive: My initial thoughts are that this is non-pitting edema based upon the information you provided but I do want to take a look at those pics as it may not be that severe.
+Veterinarian: My initial thoughts are that this is non-pitting edema based on your information, but I do want to look at those pics as they may not be that severe.

-I don’t want to provide inaccurate information so I will wait until we delve further.
-I take it you have given her leg and foot a very close examination to look for scabs, what could have been puncture wounds, bug bites, scratches, etc. If you haven’t look over the affected area as closely as possible.
+I don’t want to provide inaccurate information, so I will wait until we delve further.
+However, I take it you have given her leg and foot a very close examination to look for scabs, what could have been puncture wounds, bug bites, scratches, etc. If you haven’t, look over the affected area as closely as possible.

 Photographing the leg

 After several failed attempts with the camera, I took a few photos with my phone at least.

 Veterinarian: I got the pics, and it does look mildly edematous, nothing too severe, so that is good.